Skip to main content

 Walk, Hike and Bike History Experiences

-• Five and Eight Mile History Bike Tour - Ride your own bicycle following a guide on a casual and easy-paced bicycle tour of historic sites in the capital city.
-This neighborhood-style ride will go past historic sites, including the Black Fire House, Dana-Thomas House, Lincoln Home, Old State Capitol, Lincoln Tomb, and others.
-Information will be provided at nine stops along the route.
-The eight-mile round trip ride will take about 2 hours.
+• 5-Mile Bike Tour - Ride your own bicycle following a guide on a casual and easy paced bicycle tour of historic sites in the capital city.
+This neighborhood-style ride will go past historic sites including the Dana-Thomas House, First Black Fires House, Lincoln Home, Old State Capitol, and others.
+Information will be provided at stops along the route.
+The five-mile round trip ride will take about 1 ½ hours.
 Helmets are required and a water bottle is recommended.
+Meet at the front door of the Dana-Thomas House on Lawrence Avenue.

 Footer